 Excerpt from Parents in Pain

-Remember: Accept your child with unconditional love.
+Remember to accept your child with unconditional love.
 Accept them as they are.
-Learn more about true acceptance.
+Learn more about what a parent can do.
 Click here:

 Advice for Parents & Relatives

 Three testimonies of former homosexuals and their journey back to the Church.

 Catholic Ministry for the spiritual needs of parents, family and friends of persons who have SSA

 Together, united in prayer for each other's children, Sorrowful Hearts can storm heaven for the help children need.